jometzg/classicaspdocker/using-azure-files.md

 ![storage explorer portal](/storage-explorer-portal.png)

-You can, of course, use the storage epxlorer application too.
+You can, of course, use the storage explorer application too.

 ## Summary